spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-paid-storage-transfer/index.html.md

 A. For existing paid tier users:

 - These limits will not apply immediately and will be applicable to your subscription at your next renewal on or after **2022-10-15**.
-- Storage limits will be enforced for applicable subscriptions from **2023-02-15**.
+- Storage limits will be applicable for impacted subscriptions from **2023-02-15**.
-- Transfer limits will not be enforced until further communication from GitLab.
+- Transfer limits will not be applicable until further communication from GitLab.

-**Q. Will enforcement start when both storage and transfer are available?**
+**Q. Will limits apply only once both storage and transfer are available?**
-A. No, enforcement of storage and transfer will be independent of each other.
-Storage usage visibility and enforcement will be first, transfer usage visibility and enforcement will follow.
+A. No, application of storage and transfer limits will be independent of each other.
+Storage usage visibility, and storage limits will be first, transfer usage visibility and transfer limits will follow.

 ### Managing your Storage Usage